hydroclaus/python-numpy-git/scientific_writing.md

 - Writing Support @UniStuttgart: [Writing Center](https://www.sz.uni-stuttgart.de/en/writing_center/mainpage/)

+- be consistent, with everything, as much as you can
+    - if you say something is called "sand", always call it sand, and not "clayey sand" from page 87 on.
+    - if you use an abbreviation for something, always use this abbreviation from then on.
+Do not use another abbreviation from some point on

+- style
+    - each sentence should be following logically from the previous sentence.
+Sentences that belong together form a paragraph.
+Each paragraph should contain one line of thought.
+This logical order, where everything builds sequentially on the previous building stone makes it easier for the reader to follow (the "rote Faden" is easily visible then; your text ist not "fadenscheinig").
+    - avoid filling words ("also", ...)
+    - no qualifiers ("very", "excellent", ...)
+    - instead use numbers to compare "things" (measurements)
+    - in English, there is a "[Title case](https://en.wikipedia.org/wiki/Title_case)", and there are tools that convert a text (a heading) consistently
+    - something can be seen *on* a figure or *in* a table.
+    - "e.g., ..." and "i.e., " -- watch for comma and dots and be consistent
+    - weigh your options carefully:
+        - "estimate" vs. "predict"
+        - when is something "significant" and at what level of significance?

 - Singular: "porous medium"; plural: "porous media"

 - the concentration of Deathylene varies between 11.3⋅10^{-3} mg/L and 12.4⋅10^{-1} mg/L